Trikke/android-sqlite-generator/README.md

 By default, the following files will be generated.
 #####[name]DB.java
 - This is the main database.
-It extends `SQLiteOpenHelper`’ and contains all necessary code for maintaining the database and column names and positions.
+It extends `SQLiteOpenHelper` and contains all necessary code for maintaining the database and column names and positions.

 #####[contentprovidername].java
 - This class is the content provider to use.
 It's your run of the mill android `ContentProvider`.